Keyboard shortcuts

 Python API

-Install the base package for parsing, writing, JSON transport, and file conversion with zero dependencies:
+Install the base package for parsing, writing, JSON transport, and file conversion.
+It has no required third party Python packages:

 pip install powerio